Rural English town revels in being Olympic birthplace

 By Belinda Goldsmith

-MUCH WENLOCK A medieval town in rural England is revelling in the Olympics as a long-forgotten story about how this remote community inspired the modern Games receives global recognition -- and could possibly put Much Wenlock on the tourist map.
+MUCH WENLOCK, England A medieval town in rural England is reveling in the Olympics as a long-forgotten story about how this remote community inspired the modern Games receives global recognition -- and could possibly put Much Wenlock on the tourist map.

-The link dates back to William Penny Brookes, a doctor in the town 125 miles (200 km) northwest of London, who believed in the benefits of physical exercise for "every grade of man".
+The link dates back to William Penny Brookes, a doctor in the town 125 miles northwest of London, who believed in the benefits of physical exercise for "every grade of man".

 In 1850, before the game of lawn tennis was invented or athletics introduced at Oxford and Cambridge universities, Brookes set up the annual Wenlock Olympian Games featuring football, running and hopping.